 Not All Talent Management Practices Apply To All Situations

 If only talent management practices that worked at one company worked at all companies.
-While it is certainly true that some talent management practices can be broadly applied, each company has a unique strategy and culture that directly informs what talent strategies matter most.
+While it is certainly true that some talent management practices can be broadly applied, we know from organizational culture assessment data that each company has a unique strategy and a unique corporate culture that directly informs what talent strategies matter most.

 The Talent Management Maturity Continuum

-We often categorize the various levels of how companies strive to attract, develop, engage and retain talent to move their businesses forward.
+We often categorize the various levels of how companies strive to attract, develop, engage, and retain top talent to move their businesses forward.
 According to Deloitte, 90% of mid-market firms and 59% of the Global 2000 are at a Level-2 maturity on the below 4-point scale.

 Most Companies Have a Long Way to Go